tshepang/blog/content/favorite-companies.md

   Reading through their site leaves me impressed about how serious they are about security and privacy.

+- [Oxide], which builds servers (early stage, nothing shipping yet, also makes heavy use of Rust as well as open source firmware.
+  Best of all, [all workers get the same salary!],

 - [Cloudflare], which offers various internet services, offers many of them without a fee.
   The one I use is their DNS service, with a promise of speed and privacy.